nZhangx/tlws/README.md

 Let's start at the bottom and work our way up.

-1.  `server_address` is a tuple that specifies the host the server is running on and the port it's listening on.
+1. Again, `SERVER_ADDRESS` that specifies the host the server is running on and the port it's listening on.
-    If we use an empty string `""` for the host, it means "the current machine".
 2. The `HTTPServer` class takes care of parsing requests and sending back responses.
     When we construct it,
     we give it the server address and the name of the class we've written